puppetlabs/puppetlabs-dsc_lite/README.md

 The Puppet dsc_lite module allows you to manage target nodes using Windows PowerShell DSC (Desired State Configuration) Resources.

+**Note that using dsc_lite requires previous experience with DSC and PowerShell, unlike our other modules that are easier to get started with.
+It is an alternative approach to Puppet's dsc module, providing more flexibility for advanced users.**

 ### Windows system prerequisites

 At least PowerShell 5.0, which is included in [Windows Management Framework 5.0][wmf-5.0].